 The French Riviera of the East, as it is fondly called by travelers who fall in love with this pretty Indian union territory.
 Pondicherry is a city quite like none other in India.
 A former French colony, Pondicherry is charming in every sense of the word.

-A beautiful promenade that overlooks the majestic Arabian sea, home to an experimental township unlike anywhere else and an extremely rich yet unique history.
-Pondicherry’s serenity attracts everyone, the regular traveler, the spiritual seeker and those who want a break from their hectic day to day lives.
+A beautiful promenade that overlooks the majestic Arabian sea, home to an experimental township unlike anywhere else and an extremely rich yet unique history, Pondicherry’s serenity attracts everyone, the regular traveler, the spiritual seeker and those who want a break from their hectic day-to-day lives.

 If there was one place you could identify Pondicherry with, it would have to be France.
-Never under the British rule, Pondicherry was always an integral part of a much smaller French, things stayed that way up until the point where after India attained independence from all its colonist rulers, Pondicherry was absorbed into the Union of India and given the special status of a Union territory to preserve and promote its unique identity and heritage.
+Never under the British rule, Pondicherry was always an integral part of a much smaller French, things stayed that way up until the point where after India attained independence from all its colonist rulers, Pondicherry was absorbed into the Union of India and given the special status of a Union Territory to preserve and promote its unique identity and heritage.

-One of the most interesting things about Pondicherry is that almost all of its has been recorded after the advent of European colonists.
+One of the most interesting things about Pondicherry is that almost all of its history has been recorded after the advent of European colonists.
 In this case the Dutch, they were followed by the Portuguese, the British and then the French who would come to be the most closely associated with Pondicherry forever after.
 The French established the French East India Company in Pondicherry in the 17th century, and even though they had to surrender Pondicherry to the Brits a few times after, somehow Pondicherry would always eventually land back in the control of the French.

-The interesting and relatively recent history of this beautiful coastal town can be seen through its heritage buildings, the French War memorial, a site that honors the fallen French soldiers in World War I, The French and Tamil quarters, where the two major communities lived and the world renowned community centric township, The Auroville Ashram.
+The interesting and relatively recent history of this beautiful coastal town can be seen through its heritage buildings, the French War Memorial, a site that honors the fallen French soldiers in World War I, The French and Tamil quarters, where the two major communities lived and the world renowned community centric township, The Auroville Ashram.

-By Rail - Just like it’s airport, Pondicherry also has a railway station, Puducherry Junction.
+By Rail - Just like its airport, Pondicherry also has a railway station, Puducherry Junction.
 However it’s not very well connected with long-distance trains and train journeys that originate outside of Tamil Nadu.
-The closest major station to Pondicherry is the Villapuram Junction, it’s extremely well connected to most major railway stations and is about an hour away from Pondicherry.
+The closest major station to Pondicherry is the Villapuram Junction, it’s well connected to most major railway stations and is about an hour away from Pondicherry.

-By Road - Pondicherry is well connected by road to most major cities and touristic destinations in Tamil Nadu, Getting a bus or hiring a cab from places like Chennai, Thanjavur, Madurai, Trichy, Coimbatore and even Bangalore is definitely a good idea.
+By Road - Pondicherry is well connected by road to most major cities and tourist destinations in Tamil Nadu, Getting a bus or hiring a cab from places like Chennai, Thanjavur, Madurai, Trichy, Coimbatore and even Bangalore is definitely a good idea.

 The best time to visit is definitely in the winter months from October to March, the weather is pleasant and makes exploration and beach days a lot more fun.
 Pondicherry does get some rainfall from October to December but those days are far and few in between!
 You must try attending the Mascarade festival if you visit in March.